6 Most Common Garage Door Maintenance Issues And How To Fix Them

 All this movement requires bearings and rollers.
 The springs, the pulleys, and cables are all rotating on a set of rollers.
 These rollers can chip and break around the circumference, which causes the gate to wobble or, in extreme cases, cause the gate not to move.
 In some cases, the rollers get damaged, in other situations, the bearings on which the rollers are installed can get damaged.
 Repairing the rollers is quite a technical job as it requires the entire system to be removed so that you can access the rollers.

 Most garage doors these days are controlled by remote or through an app.
 These systems have a computer attached to them which is responsible for receiving and sending signals and controlling the connected hardware.
 Sometimes the computer can start having problems.
 This is usually due to a software problem, but it can also be due to interfering frequencies or faulty antennas.
-Have a professional take a look at the system and resolve the issue as you need specialized hardware and software to solve the problem.
+Get a pro to address the problem since specialized hardware and software are necessary for a solution.

 Sometimes the gate becomes completely unresponsive.
-If all the hardware is fine and the receiving unit on the system is also fine, then it can be an issue with the remote controllers.
+If the hardware and receiving unit are okay, the problem might lie with the remote controllers.
 Usually, the motherboard on the controllers has become faulty, or the controller might just have a low battery.
 This is a very common issue, especially in homes where remote controls are used extensively.
 A simple controller repair should resolve the issue.

 Thank you for reading!